 We can always accommodate food allergies.
 However, in order for us to manage such requests you must let us know about any allergies before the tour starts.

 BKWine does not sell travel insurance.
 If you want travel insurance, check if your regular home insurance policy includes some kind of travel insurance, or contact your regular insurance company or a travel insurance specialist.

 We also offer custom wine and food tours if you want to travel on different dates, or if you want something different to what we currently offer on our scheduled tours.
 This tailor-made service can be offered for individuals, companies, professionals, wine tastings clubs etc.

 Our groups are always small.
 The number of people in the group may vary.
 The maximum can range from 8 to around 20; check the details in each programme.
 But our groups are always modest in size.
 This is important because it guarantees a quality experience and a personal welcome at the wineries we visit.

 Read the BKWine Booking Terms and Conditions here.
 They are important to you!

 You are expected to organise your travel independently to the destination for most of our tours, but once you are at the location, we take care of everything.

 - Recommend this trip to a friend using the share buttons below

 Newsletter on wine

 Subscribe to our free wine and travel newsletter, the BKWine Brief.
 Each month, it gives you news from the world of wine, restaurant recommendations, tips on our favourite wine producers and much more.
-And keeps you updated on upcoming wine and food tours.
+It will also keep you updated on forthcoming wine and food tours.